stefali1-dev/Multiplayer-BoardGame/README.md

 - it's PORT is `2908`

 #### The Client:
-- has an interactive graphic interface that registeres moves and displays the gameboard, made with `SFML 2.5.1`
+- has an interactive graphic interface that registers moves and displays the gameboard, made with `SFML 2.5.1`

 If a Client wants to connect to a Server that is run on the same machine, the `IP-adress` can be set to `0`.